Arizona Best Places to Retire - A Guide

-Arizona is a great place to retire.
+Of all the best places to retire in the US, Arizona is a great pick.
 The population is about 6.5 million.
 There are expensive places and inexpensive ones.
 The scenery is world class and there are many national and state parks to visit.
 Outdoor recreation is exceptional.
 If you have been looking for the best Arizona retirement communities Topretirements can help.

 Famous Red Rocks of Sedona

 The Arizona climate is renowned for being dry and hot - originally many people with hay fever came here to escape.
 Summers can be brutal, except at higher elevations, with high temperature into the 110's.
 Winters are mild.
 Most of the state is desert or high desert.

 Per capita income at just over $28,000 is slightly below national average.
 Median home prices crumbled in most of Arizona in 2008 and 2009 but recovered somewhat in 2011 and 2012.
 Zillow estimated that Arizona’s median home value was $134,500 in 2012.
 In Tucson in the 1st quarter of 2013 the median home price was $162,800, and the Phoenix median sales price of a home was $169,000 (Source: NAR).
 Prices in Prescott, Sedona, and Flagstaff are higher than further south.

 Tax Burden: Arizona taxpayers pay $3,244 per capita in state and local taxes.
 Total tax burden in Arizona is the 40th highest of all the states, mostly due to limitations on property taxes.